sotvictory/ML-Practice/README.md

 # Machine Learning Algorithms
-The information presented in this table pertains to my completed and forthcoming projects.
+TODO: The information presented in this table pertains to my completed and forthcoming projects.

 | Algorithm | Code | Report | Source |
 | --------- | ---- | ------ | ------ |